willow-carroll-polzin/EDUSAT/README.md

 Where the *V,C, and T* represent a integer voltage, current, or temperature.
 The H and F are used to denote the start and end of a individual message.

 ### Sensor Measurements
-**Voltage Sensors**: Voltage sensing is achieved by simply connecting various points of the system to the pins of the MUX.
+**Voltage Sensors**: Voltage sensing is achieved by simply connecting various points of the system to the pins of the MUX, seen in the Telemetry schematic on pins 16-21 of the MUX (U2).
 Since the arduino is limited to 5V on its digital and analog pins some votlage dividers are used when measuring certain parts of the system.
 For example the 9V DC-DC output is measured and run through a voltage divider to ensure the pins of the Arduino are not damaged.
 The calculations to convert the reduced voltage back to the actual value at the test point are found below for each sensor in the circuit.

 |Voltage Sensor Number | Gain|
 | --- | --- |